 The general fund or capital projects fund advances funds to the District when the District is in a negative cash position.
-The fund charges the District interest on the advance based on the outstanding advance balance at the end of the year at a rate based on the cost of funds to the city.
-No repayment schedule has been established.
-The advance balance as of December 31, 2015 is \$270,755.
+The fund charges the District interest on the advance based on the outstanding advance balance at the end of the year at a rate based on the cost of funds to the City of Madison.
+There was no advance outstanding as of July 31, 2017.